cda-tum/mqt-ddsim/docs/primitives.md

 +++

-The `Estimator` calculates the expectation value of an observable with respect to a certain quantum state (described by a quantum circuit).
-In contrast to Qiskit's estimator, the DDSIM version exactly computes the expectation value using its simulator based on decision diagrams instead of sampling.
+The [`Estimator`](#mqt.ddsim.primitives.estimator.Estimator) calculates the expectation value of an observable with respect to a certain quantum state (described by a quantum circuit).
+It is an extension of Qiskit's [`StatevectorEstimator`](#qiskit.*.StatevectorEstimator).
+However, in contrast to Qiskit's estimator, the DDSIM version exactly computes the expectation value using its simulator based on decision diagrams instead of sampling.

-The `Estimator` also handles parameter binding when dealing with parametrized circuits.
+The [`Estimator`](#mqt.ddsim.primitives.estimator.Estimator) also handles parameter binding when dealing with parametrized circuits.

-Here we show an example on how to use it:
+Here, we show an example on how to use it:

 +++

 First, we build the observable and the quantum state.
-The observable is given as a `SparsePauliOp` object, while the quantum state is described by a `QuantumCircuit`.
+The observable is given as a [`SparsePauliOp`](#qiskit.*.SparsePauliOp) object, while the quantum state is described by a `QuantumCircuit`.

 In this example, our observable is the Pauli matrix $\sigma_{x}$ and the quantum state is $\frac{1}{\sqrt{2}}(|0\rangle + |1\rangle)$.